xragua/xraybinaryorbit/paper/paper.md

 Orbital modulations are observed in nearly all X-ray binary systems.
 These variations arise from the orbital motions of the system, driven by the relative velocities of the two stars and their changing configurations with respect to each other and the observer.

-To aid in the study of these modulations, we introduce `xraybinaryorbit`—a user-friendly Python package designed to simplify the analysis of orbital modulations in X-ray binaries.
-Whether you are studying the orbital parameters or working to refine your data analysis, this tool is built to help you extract the most from your observations.
+To aid in the study of these modulations, we introduce **xraybinaryorbit** , a user-friendly Python package designed to simplify the analysis of orbital modulations in X-ray binaries.

 # Science Behind